 - The quality of the feed is dependent on weather conditions and wifi connections.
 Snow, rain and wind may affect the quality.

 - Comments can be sent to us by messaging us on the Stewards Facebook page.
-If your not a facebook user, click on contact us and we will get back to you within 24hrs.
+If you are not a facebook user, click on contact us and we will get back to you within 24hrs.

 Posting Videos and Photos from Nest Cam